sqlfluff/sqlfluff/docs/source/internals.rst

 #.
 If no match is found for a segment, the contents will be wrapped in an
    :code:`UnparsableSegment` which is picked up as a *parsing* error later.
-   This is usually facilitated by the :code:`ParseMode` on some grammars which can be set to **greedy**, allowing the grammar to *claim* additional segments as unparsable.
-As an example, bracketed sections are often configured to mark anything unexpected as unparsable rather than simply failing to match.
+   This is usually facilitated by the :code:`ParseMode` on some grammars which can be set to :code:`GREEDY`, allowing the grammar to capture additional segments as unparsable.
+As an example, bracketed sections are often configured to capture anything unexpected as unparsable rather than simply failing to match if there is more than expected (which would be the default, :code:`STRICT`, behaviour).

 #.
 The result of the :code:`.match()` method is a :code:`MatchResult` which
    contains the instructions on how to turn the flat sequence of raw segments